Blog

 CMD ["node", "server.js"]

 The Alpine base image provides a minimal footprint, while the non-root USER directive follows security best practices.
-Building the image locally verifies the container runs correctly before pushing to a cluster.
+Build the image locally to verify it:

 docker build -t myapp:v1.0.0 .